 [shopr_shopthepost collection=”malham” title=”What I’m Wearing”]

 My next blog post is one we photographed by the canal in Skipton later that afternoon, one of those impromptu photo-shoots.
 I got changed out of my walking clothes in readiness for a late lunch.
 It was a casual and hastily thrown together outfit because we were starving; but I really liked it.
-So, I’ll be back with that later this week.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+So, I’ll be back with that later this week.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.

 Oh Liz this is making me homesick for England…in a good way though 😉

 I know those rocks from a few other movies too, they really are spectacular.
 This looks such a lovely place to visit, I wish I’d been before we moved.
 Still, it’s not going anywhere any time soon right?
 I will check it out next time we’re back xx